Event Server#

 Engine#

 Engine’s method register enables registration of events to backend based on a list of register events.
 Entity who requests registration is identified by Source identifier which is used only during processing of events and is discarded once event is created.
-There are three types of sources that may register events on Engine:
+There are four types of sources that may register events on Engine:

-By creating event, Engine enhances register event with
+By creating event, Engine enhances register event with:

-• event_id: unique event identifier,
+• id - unique event identifier,

-• timestamp: single point in time when events are registered.
+• timestamp - single point in time when events are registered.
 All events registered in a single session get the same timestamp.

 Process of creating events based on a single list of register events provided through register is called session.
-Engine starts new session each time Eventer Server, Syncer Server or a module requests new registration through register method.
+Engine starts new session each time Eventer Server or a module requests new registration through register method.
 After processing session ends, events are registered with backend.
 Start and end of each session is notified to each module by calling module’s on_session_start and on_session_stop methods respectively.
 These methods are called sequentially for each module: only when method of one module ended, method of the other module can be called.

 During session processing, each module is notified with a newly created event in case it matches its subscription.
 By subscription, each module defines event type filter condition used for filtering new events that will get notified to the module.
 Processing of this event by module can result with new register events.
 Out of register events, Engine creates events and adds them to the current session.
 All modules, including the one that added that new events, are notified with new additions.
 This process continues iteratively until all modules return empty lists of new register events.
 Processing events by single module is always sequential - Engine keeps order of new events added to session so that new events are always added to the end of the queue for module notification.